Topics on this page

-Forward Deep Security events to a Syslog or SIEM server
+Forward Workload Security events to a Syslog or SIEM server

 You can send events to an external Syslog or Security Information and Event Management (SIEM) server.
 This can be useful for centralized monitoring and custom reporting.

 Alternatively, if you want to publish events to Amazon SNS, see Access events with Amazon SNS.